mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Volume
-The amount of data, ranging from megabytes to gigabytes to petabytes to ...
+The amount of data, ranging from megabytes to gigabytes to terabytes to petabytes to exabytes.

 ## XML Databases
 XML Databases allow data to be stored in XML format.
 The data stored in an XML database can be queried, exported and serialized into any format needed.

 ## Big Data Scientist